nimaaskarian/cpp-interpreter/README.md

 # cpp-interpretor
-An "interpretor" layer for cpp, written in BASH and uses g++ (gcc) as its compiler.
+An "interpreter" layer for cpp, written in BASH and uses g++ (gcc) as its compiler.

 ## Installation
-1. Clone this project: `git clone https://github.com/nimaaskarian/cpp-interpretor`
+1. Clone this project: `git clone https://github.com/nimaaskarian/cpp-interpreter`
 2. Put cpp.sh into your path (`cp cpp-interpretor/cpp.sh /bin/cpp`), or make a function in your shell's rc file like so:
 `function cpp(){
     /path/to/cpp-interpretor/cpp.sh $@